 Bark is reddish-brown, smooth

-Flowers are showy, bright pink, produced in clusters in mid-April before leaves are produced.
+Flowers are small but showy, bright pink, produced in clusters in mid-April before leaves are produced.
 Flowers are pollinated by long-tongued bees.

 Fruit is a long flat pod, contains flat brown seeds.

-Cercis is from the Greek for "Circe," a Greek goddess described in Homer's Odyssey.
-This name is based the fact that the tree's podlike fruit looks like a weaver's shuttle.
-The species name, canadensis, means "from Canada."
+The genus name Cercis is from the Greek for "Circe," a Greek goddess described in Homer's Odyssey who wove on a large loom.
+This name is based on the fact that the tree's fruit looks like a weaver's shuttle.
+The species name canadensis means "from Canada."